practicalli/neovim/docs/install/neovim.md

 ## Install Neovim

-Install from the [:fontawesome-brands-github: Neovim GitHub releases](https://github.com/neovim/neovim/releases/) for the latest version of Neovim, or use a Package manager for the operating system.
+Install from [:fontawesome-brands-github: Neovim GitHub releases](https://github.com/neovim/neovim/releases/) for the latest version, use a Package manager if version 0.11 is available, or build from source.

 === "Linux AppImage"

-    Download the [Linux AppImage](https://github.com/neovim/neovim/releases/){target=_blank} from the Neovim Release page and place the file on the executable path, e.g. `$HOME/.local/bin`
+    Download the [Linux AppImage](https://github.com/neovim/neovim/releases/){target=_blank} from the Neovim Release page and place the file on the executable path, e.g. `$HOME/.local/bin` or `/usr/local/bin/` for system wide use (e.g. root account).

     Make the AppImage executable